Hope Floats: Packer guard is tough to stop - Austin Daily Herald

 “It’s cool, because I know how good those girls were,” Hope said.
 “It’s an honor to be up where they were.
 I knew I had a chance this season, but I knew I would have to work a lot harder with COVID making it shorter.”

 Hope’s scoring output has run like a roller coaster this season.
 She is averaging a steady 17.5 points per game, but she has four games of at least 24 points and three games with less than 10 points.
-That production has been somewhat by design as Hope has gone out of her way to feed the ball to her teammates whenever possible.
+That production has somewhat been by design as Hope has gone out of her way to feed the ball to her teammates whenever possible.

 “I’ve been doing whatever it takes to win,” Hope said.
 “I feel like I don’t need to score a bunch for us to win.
 It all depends on how the defense is playing me and if I can set my teammates up.”